-OHCA did not experience any policy or administrative difficulties with the operation of the 1115 demonstration from January to June 2021.
+OHCA did not experience any policy or administrative difficulties with the operation of the 1115 demonstration in 2021.

-It should be noted that during this reporting period, OHCA continued to pursue an amendment to correct the STCs since CMS' 2020 determination that the Health Management Program is a Primary Care Case Management (PCCM program) and not a PCCM entity.
+It should be noted that during this reporting period, OHCA continued to pursue an amendment to correct the STCs since CMS' 2020 determination that the Health Management Program is a Primary Care Case Management (PCCM program) and not a PCCM entity (PCCM-e).

-The OHCA submitted an amendment to implement third party managed care organizations (MCO) as the service delivery model under the 1115 waiver on February 19, 2021.
-The State's amendment request is on hold with CMS as the agency works to reconcile the impacts of the Oklahoma Supreme Court decision that held that OHCA's reliance on 1993 state statutory authority was not sufficient to implement Medicaid MCOs in Oklahoma.
+OHCA submitted an amendment to implement third party managed care organizations (MCO) as the service delivery model under the 1115 waiver on Feb.
+19, 2021.
+The State's amendment request is on hold with CMS as the agency works to reconcile the impacts of the Oklahoma Supreme Court decision received on June 1, 2021, that held OHCA's reliance on 1993 state statutory authority was not sufficient to implement Medicaid MCOs in Oklahoma.